Catch the sights, sounds and tastes of Thailand as they light up the banks of Parramatta River

-This year, head chef Sujet Saenkham of Surry Hills staple Spice I Am will lead a special cooking demonstration – kids are also invited to make their own rice paper rolls.
+Head chef Sujet Saenkham of Surry Hills staple Spice I Am will return this year to lead a special cooking demonstration – kids are also invited to make their own rice paper rolls.
 If you prefer your meal ready made, there’ll be plenty of stalls selling all your favourite Thai dishes and desserts, which you can wash down with a sugar cane juice or a Singha.

-As always, the festival’s highlight is the releasing of krathong into the river after sundown.
-Watch your troubles drift away as the fireworks set off at 9pm.
+As always, the festival’s highlight is the releasing of krathong into the river after sundown (around 7.30pm).
+Then, watch your troubles drift away as the firework display colours the night sky.